nodemadic/map_of_truths/README.md

-A few of the key concepts at the core of Web3 are transparency, immutability, and accountability.
-These concepts have great value beyond their emerging use found in transactions and decentralized applications.

-This repository is intended to show the logic that builds up my beliefs about everything.
-It is to be added to and edited, but the old beliefs will still be able to be seen in their original commits.

-Any belief written in the contents of this repo that you believe to be wrong can be challenged.
-Any statement made that you find to be a contradiction of a higher layer’s statement can and should be argued with.
-This can be done by forking and making a pull request or by sending a message via twitter or email.
-I will strive to transparently argue or approve the edits as they are received.

-GitHub is a tool that works well for storing these thoughts, but it cannot provide an easily understandable visual to reference.
-My intention is to make a tool to provide a better interface of viewing this tree of beliefs and allowing easier interaction from others.
+# My Belief Repository
+This repository aims to demonstrate the core concepts of Web3, such as transparency, immutability, and accountability, by showcasing the evolution of my beliefs about various topics over time.

+## Overview
+This repository serves as a living document that records my beliefs on various subjects.
+As my understanding grows and evolves, I will update the contents accordingly.
+The commit history will maintain a record of previous beliefs, ensuring transparency and immutability.

+## Challenging Beliefs
+I welcome challenges to any belief or statement found in this repository.
+If you find a contradiction or wish to argue a point, feel free to engage in a discussion.
+You can do this by:

+- Forking the repository and submitting a pull request
+- Sending me a message via Twitter or email
+- I commit to addressing these challenges and updating the repository as needed, maintaining transparency in the process.

+## Improving Accessibility
+While GitHub provides a platform to store and manage these thoughts, it lacks an intuitive visual interface for easy reference and interaction.
+As a future goal, I plan to develop a tool to improve the user experience, allowing for seamless navigation and interaction with the belief tree.

+By creating this tool, I hope to encourage more people to engage with the content, contribute to discussions, and challenge existing beliefs, fostering a collaborative environment for growth and learning.

+Stay tuned for updates on the development of this interactive tool.